-Old Man Winter had a firm grip on that long ago February morning in the Alberta foothills.
-To walk the quarter mile uphill from our farmhouse to the main road where we’d catch the school bus, Mom had wrapped me in multiple layers
+I was in the second grade that long-ago February morning in the Alberta foothills when Old Man Winter had such a fierce grip.
+To walk the quarter-mile uphill from our farmhouse to the main road where we’d catch the school bus, Mom had wrapped me in multiple layers

 Only a small slit across my eyes was uncovered so I could see where I was going.
 I likely resembled an Egyptian mummy.

-I was in the second grade and wearing my new winter coat with a bright red hat and scarf that Granny had knitted.
+I was snug, wearing my new winter coat with a bright red hat and scarf that Granny had knitted.
 She also had made my two pairs of matching woolen mittens that I wore one inside the other.
 My older brother, Arthur, who was in grade eight, was bundled up, too.

 Brrr… it was cold